haskus/haskus-manual/source/system/internals/x86/encoding.rst

 ~~~~~~~~~~~~~~~

 The DOS and the DAS can be overridden per instruction with the 66 and 67 prefixes
-respectively, giving use the overridden operation size (OOS) and the overridden
+respectively, giving the overridden operation size (OOS) and the overridden
 address size (OAS).

 .. image:: /_static/images/system/x86/overridden_size.svg